matthane/script.module.sidedata/README.md

 # script.module.sidedata

 A CoreELEC addon that parses the raw Dolby Vision and HDR sidedata CoreELEC's Amlogic video player publishes through the `player.process(video.sidedata)` infolabel, and returns it as a plain dict.
 Needs CoreELEC 22 on an Amlogic device, not stock Kodi.
-Nothing beyond Kodi's bundled Python is required.

 ## From an addon